devnetic/utils/docs/array.md

 ## ranking(array: number[]): number[]

-Get the rank of an array of numbers
+Get the rank of an array of numbers.

 ```ts
 utils.ranking([1, 2, 3, 4, 5])  // [5, 4, 3, 2, 1]